rogerhyam/wfo-backbone-management/green_book/README.md

 1. If data isn't available to make the nomenclatural references then the subsequent references are added to the notes section until they can be formally linked.
 1. If Isonym pairs already have separate records in the list then they will be combined through deduplication and the WFO ID of the original publication name will become the prescribed ID for the name.
 The other WFO ID will resolve to the same record but not be recommended for use.

-### "ex" in Author Strings
+### ex Authorship

+The code allows the author who validly publishes a name to acknowledge a previous author who published name but not validly:

+>A name of a new taxon is attributed to the author(s) of the publication in which it appears when the name was ascribed to a different author or different authors but the validating description or diagnosis was neither ascribed to nor unequivocally associated with that author or those authors.
+A new combination, name at new rank, or replacement name is attributed to the author(s) of the publication in which it appears, although it was ascribed to a different author or different authors, when no separate statement was made that one or more of those authors contributed in some way to that publication.
+However, in both cases authorship as ascribed, followed by “ex”, **may** be inserted before the name(s) of the publishing author(s).
+(Article 46.5)

+>When a name has been ascribed by its author to a pre-starting-point author, the latter **may** be included in the author citation, followed by “ex”.
+For groups with a starting-point later than 1753, when a taxon of a pre-starting-point author was changed in rank or taxonomic position upon valid publication of its name, that pre-starting-point author may be cited in parentheses, followed by “ex”.
+(Article 46.7)

+Inclusion of the earlier author(s) - before the ex - when citing the name is optional (emphasis added here) and this is illustrated by examples in the code.

-Names with "ex" in the Authors String are analogous to isonyms.
+Within the list names with "ex" in the Authors String are analogous to isonyms.
 In the case of ex names the original publication by the author before the ex was not valid but a subsequent publication by the author coming after the ex was valid and is the true place of publication.
 With isonyms it is the other way around.
 The first publication is the valid one and the subsequent publication is superfluous.
-Neither case warrants multiple name records in the list and can be handled in the same way with annotated links to the literature.
+Neither case warrants multiple name records in the list and can be handled in the same way with annotated links to the literature for all occurrences.

  ### Homonyms in the WFO Plant List